F4l13n5n0w/recon-ng-baidu_site-module-rewrite/README.md

-# recon-ng-baidu_site-module-rewrite
+# Recon-ng baidu_site module rewrite
-recon-ng baidu_site module rewrite
+Fix recon-ng baidu_site module fail to work.

 ## Why this
 Due to the original recon-ng baidu_site module failed to work and I could not find any better replacement on the Internet.